 How to file a wage theft complaint

-The Office of Benefits and Wage Compliance enforces this law for people who are paid by cash, 1099, W-2, electronic transfers, and all other forms of payment.
+The Office of Worker Protections enforces this law for people who are paid by cash, 1099, W-2, electronic transfers, and all other forms of payment.
 Anyone working within Philadelphia city limits who has experienced wage theft may file a wage theft complaint against a current employer or a former employer provided that:

 - Your complaint is filed within three years of the wage theft.

 - The total amount of wages lost is more than $100 and less than $10,000.